mark-hobbs/mark-hobbs.github.io/_posts/2025-01-01-genetic-algorithm-from-scratch.md

 The `pyga` package can be installed locally using the following command `pip install git+https://github.com/mark-hobbs/pyga.git`.

-## Abstraction

-Carefully designed abstractions are the key to writing usable and extensible code.
-Abstraction is the process of managing complexity by only exposing the essential features of an object/system and hiding the lower-level implementation details.

-It is a common misconception that the purpose of abstraction is to remove repetition.
-Whilst it might to a degree serve this purpose, the most important job of a good abstraction is to remove dependencies.
-Good abstractions provide interfaces that reduce coupling...

-The `Individual` class effectively demonstrates the principle of abstraction. ...by providing a consistent interface between the problem domain and the optimiser, enabling the same optimisation logic to be applied across a wide range of problems with minimal changes.

-- Single responsibility principle
-- Separation of concerns
-- Dependency extraction
-- Loose-coupling
-- Interfaces

 ## Problems

 We address two classes of optimisation problem; (1) a permutation based problem, and (2) a continuous problem.